-With its unique tropical-style architectural features like open verandahs, timber-framed lattices and louvres for ventilation, Matilda House was picked as a filming location for WWII period dramas.
-It featured in the BBC television serial “Tenko” that aired from 1981-1984, dramatising the wartime experiences of European women held by the Japanese Army.
+With its unique tropical-style architectural features like open verandahs, timber-framed lattices, and louvres for ventilation, Matilda House was picked as a filming location for WW2 period dramas.
+It was also featured in the BBC television serial Tenko, which aired from 1981-1984, dramatising the wartime experiences of European women held by the Japanese Army.

 However, in 1985, the Singapore government acquired large swaths of land in Punggol for development, including the plot upon which Matilda House was located – which meant that the Cashins had to leave the property.

 Matilda House in 2006, with Soo Teck LRT station in the background.

 Over the next 3 decades, the house soon became one of the more prominent abandoned places in Singapore.
 But as Punggol’s forests and farmland started to be cleared in the early 2000s, Matilda House stood out in the empty landscape.

 Rumours began to spread about how 3 construction workers had mysteriously died while attempting to demolish the house, which was attributed to a vengeful spirit.
 There was also word going around about how machines like bulldozers would break down or refuse to work whenever construction was attempted on the house.